LegalTech: Robot Lawyers in Real Estate Law

 Hardly any other sector has such an immense amount of contracts and data as the real estate industry.
-Startups leverage this fact in order to support real estate companies and attorneys during transactions as well as with cost and contract management.
+Startups leverage this fact in order to support real estate companies and attorneys during transactions as well as contract management.

-Contracts, construction plans and tender proposals exist most of the time only in paper format due to formal requirements, which brings about certain challenges for companies and their legal advisors.
-At the moment, digitization is disrupting the way real estate transactions are being prepared.
+Contracts, construction plans and tender proposals exist only in paper format most of the time due to formal requirements, which brings about certain challenges for companies and their legal advisors.
+At the moment, digitization is disrupting the way real estate transactions are being processed.
 In the past, lawyers reviewed large piles of files for so called due diligence, while today, lawyers are supported by data rooms and virtual, self-learning assistants.

 “We have taught it a lot.
-Sometimes I feel like being its coach”, says Cornelia Thaler.
+Sometimes I feel like its coach,” says Cornelia Thaler, Partner, Clifford Chance LLP

 When you listen to this real estate attorney from Clifford Chance, one could think she is talking about her godchild or a young, inexperienced lawyer.
 Yet, Thaler is not talking about a human being, but about a program that she is continuously feeding with data and that has assisted her in deals with Brookfield, her Canadian client.
 The acquisition of a complex of skyscrapers on Potsdamer Platz was one of the biggest real estate transactions of the previous year.

-The software has been developed by the Berlin-based company LEVERTON, which was founded as a spin-off of the German Institute for Artificial Intelligence in 2012.
+The software has been developed by the Berlin-based company, LEVERTON, which was founded as a spin-off of the German Institute for Artificial Intelligence in 2012.
 With an origin like this, the imagination of robots that could work autonomously by themselves to a large extent, does not seem farfetched.
-LEVERTON’s cloud-based software reads contracts at high speed and analyses them with artificial intelligence.
+LEVERTON’s cloud based software reads contracts at high speeds and analyzes them with artificial intelligence.

 The product memorizes certain text passages and, in this way, recognizes patterns and links to other documents.
 “The system learns with every document that is analyzed and every extracted data point, e.g. what lease terms the agreements have.
 The software makes it possible to access relevant content with just a few clicks”, explains Emilio Matthaei, CEO of LEVERTON.
 However, the software still needs to be operated by humans, and also the legal assessment of the extracted information is still done by real estate lawyers.